Clinical Trials for People with Metastatic Breast Cancer

 Where to find a clinical trial

-If your medical center doesn’t offer clinical trials, you can get a referral from your oncologist to a cancer center that does.
+If your medical center doesn’t offer clinical trials, your oncologist can refer you to a cancer center that does.

 What is Susan G. Komen® doing?